LionelAuroux/pyrser/docs/source/quickstart.rst

 This piece of code allow you to read a list of the words ``hello`` or ``world``.

-See :doc:`tutorial` to understand how this sample works.
+See :doc:`tutorial1` to understand how this sample works.

 PEG Parser
 ==========